venkatprabhat/LendingClubCaseStudy/README.md

 - Loans exceeding 15,000 in grades E, F, or G are likely to default.
 - Installments between 800 and 12,000 with an average interest rate above 15% are also risky.
 - Loans with an average interest rate of 17% and installments over 12,000 indicate a higher risk of default.
+- Loss in Verified loan applicants are just marginal above the Non Verified ones.
+Though its not a key factor, but needs to check the loan  screening sources.

 ## Technology Stack